WorkBright Logo

 WorkBright’s secure Smart I-9 lets you scan and upload work authorization documents to be stored with bank-grade security and an easily traceable audit trail.

-Form I-9: Recent Changes and Updates
+Form I-9: Recent changes and updates

 In the past, employees had to do I-9 verification on paper and in person.
 The Covid-19 pandemic changed all that, and in March 2020, a temporary remote I-9 option was put in place to allow new hires to verify their documents virtually.